fenago/deep-learning-for-nlp/Lab Guides/chapter_24/Lab_15.md

-Chapter 24
-How to Evaluate Generated Text With the BLEU Score
+# How to Evaluate Generated Text With the BLEU Score
 BLEU, or the Bilingual Evaluation Understudy, is a score for comparing a candidate translation of text to one or more reference translations.
 Although developed for translation, it can be used to evaluate text generated for a suite of natural language processing tasks.
 In this tutorial, you